pablogs9/husarnet-docs/docs/begin-esp32.md

 Just be aware that the servers and client you are using must support IPv6 (as Husarnet is an IPv6 overlay network) - for example, you have to listen on "::", not "0.0.0.0".

 #### More resources:
-- [Husarnet Dashboard manual page](/docs/manual-dashboard) to read more how you can manage your networks in an easy way,
+- [Husarnet Dashboard manual page](/docs/manual-dashboard) to read more about how you can manage your networks in an easy way.
-- [Husarnet Hackster profile](https://hackster.io/husarnet/projects) containing a simple projects that might inspire you how you can use Husarnet or just for fun.
+- [Husarnet Hackster profile](https://hackster.io/husarnet/projects) containing simple projects which might inspire you.